The ultimate guide to B2B branding

 • Typography: Be consistent with your font choice.
 You want your font to be accessible, and to relate to your brand identity.

-• Imagery: What visual assets such as images, graphics, illustrations do you use across your website, products and social media assets?
+• Imagery: What visual assets such as images, graphics, and illustrations do you use across your website, products, and social media assets?

 4. Integrate your brand